Skatteetaten/aurora-konsoll/README.md

 1. `npm ci`

 2. Add a local file `.env.local` and add configuration to it.
+If this file is not added, default configuration will be used.

    ```
      INTEGRATIONS_GOBO_URL=http://gobo // Url to your gobo instance or remove to use default